marklysze/Magic-Pocket-Control-ESP32/README.md

 # How does the program work?
 [TBD]

+# Camera Settings
+Please note the following:
+- **Shutter Angle**.
+The code will receive both shutter speed and shutter angle, however the LILYGO T-Display-S3 demonstration code displays and uses Shutter Angle.
+If your camera's Shutter Measurement (in camera menu > Setup > Shutter Management) is Shutter Speed, changes to Shutter Angle won't change your shutter speed.
+Set it to Shutter Angle.

 # Thank you to...
 - Blackmagic Design: For making affordable cameras and having a public protocol so we can interact with them